Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Designate a place for each thing
 - Designate a specific place to keep every single thing you own.
 - Although it seems like deciding on a place for every item must be complicated, it's far simpler than deciding what to keep and what to discard.
-- Once you have decided on what to keep according to type of item and since all of those items will belong to the same category, all you need to do is store them near each other.
+- Once you have decided on what to keep according to type of item, and since all of those items will belong to the same category, all you need to do is store them near each other.
 - The reason every item must have a designated place is because the existence of an item without a home multiplies the chances that your space will become cluttered again.
 - You only need to designate a spot for every item once.
 - The essence of effective storage is this: designate a spot for every last thing you own.
 If you ignore this basic principle, you will likely fall back into clutter.